creationix/encantis/syntax.md

 (i32 i32)
 ```

-Values that are of type tuple can be destructured or accessed using numberical properties (`.1`, `.2`, etc).
+Values that are of type tuple can be destructured or accessed using numerical properties (`.1`, `.2`, etc).
 For example:

 ```haskell
 -- point has inferred type `(i32 i32)`